 The following list acknowledges all partners in EMIS by country.
 Individual names are mentioned if a freelancer was the main contact and/or translator or where input on the questionnaire development came from a person not formally representing an organisation.
 The order is: main NGO partner, other NGO partners, academic partners, governmental partners, individuals.

 Europe: PlanetRomeo, European AIDS Treatment Group (EATG), Eurasion Coalition on Male Health (ECOM), European Centre for Disease Prevention and Control (ECDC), European Monitoring Centre for Drugs & Drug Addiction (EMCDDA), European Commission (DG SANTE).
+We would like to highlight the individual contributions of Caoimhe Cawley (ESTICOM consortium coordinator from October 2016 to May 2018), and Teymur Noori for continuous support for EMIS since the first version of the project in 2010.

 AL: Arian Boci.
 AT: Aids Hilfe Wien, Dr Frank M. Amort.
 BA: lgbti.ba, Masha Durkalić.
 BE: SENSOA, exaequo, Observatoire du SIDA et des sexualités.
-BG: HUGE, GLAS Foundation, Petar Tsintsarski.
+BG: HUGE, GLAS Foundation, Dr Emilia Naseva, Petar Tsintsarski.
 BY: Vstrecha.
-CA: Health Initiative for Men, CATIE, Gay Men’s Sexual Health Alliance of Ontario, Université du Quebec & Montréal, University of Toronto, University of Windsor, Public Health Agency of Canada, Rob Gair.
+CA: Health Initiative for Men, Rézo, Gay Men’s Sexual Health Alliance of Ontario, CATIE, Université du Quebec & Montréal, University of Toronto, Ryerson University, University of Windsor, University of Victoria, Public Health Agency of Canada, Rob Gair.
 CH: Swiss AIDS Federation, Cantonal Hospital St. Gallen, Centre Hospitalier Universitaire Vaudois, University Hospital Zurich, Swiss Federal Office of Public Health.
 CY: AIDS Solidarity Movement.
 CZ: AIDS pomoc, National Institute of Public Health, Tereza Zvolska, Dr Michał Pitonak.
 DE: Deutsche AIDS-Hilfe, Robert Koch Institute, BZgA, Dr Michael Bochow, Dr Richard Lemke.
 DK: AIDS-Fondet, Statens Serum Institut, François Pinchon, Jakob Haff.
 EE: Eesti LGBT, VEK LGBT, Estonia National Institute for Health Development, Dr Kristi Rüütel.
 ES: Stop Sida, CEEISCAT, Ministerio de Sanidad.
 FI: Positiiviset, Hivpoint, SeksiPertti, Trasek.
-FR: AIDES, Coalitionplus, SexoSafe, Santé Publique France, INSERM.
+FR: AIDES, Coalition PLUS, SexoSafe, Santé Publique France, INSERM.
 GR: Ath Checkpoint, Thess Checkpoint; Positive Voice.
-HR: Iskorak, gay.hr, Dr Zoran Dominković, Vjeko Vacek.
+HR: Iskorak, gay.hr, Zoran Dominković, Vjeko Vacek.
 HU: Háttér, Tamás Bereczky.
-IE: Gay Health Network, Man2Man, HIV Ireland, Outhouse, GOSHH, Sexual Health Centre Cork, AIDSWEST, Gay Community News, Health Service Executive, Gay Men's Health Service, Sexual Health and Crisis Pregnancy Programme, Health Protection Surveillance Committee.
+IE: Gay Health Network, Man2Man, HIV Ireland, Outhouse, GOSHH, Sexual Health Centre Cork, AIDSWEST, Gay Community News, Health Service Executive, Gay Men's Health Service, Sexual Health and Crisis Pregnancy Programme, Health Protection Surveillance Centre.
 IL: Israel AIDS Task Force, Israel Ministry of Health, Dr Zohar Mor.
 IS: Samtökin '78.
 IT: Arcigay, Fondazione LILA Milano ONLUS, University of Verona, Dr Raffaele Lelleri.
 LB: SIDC, Dr Ismaël Maatouk.
 LT: demetra, LGL, Gayline.
 LV: Testpunkts, Baltic HIV Association, Dr Antons Mozalevskis, Indra Linina.
 MD: GENDERDOC-M. ME: Juventas.
 MK: Subversive Front, Dr Kristefer Stojanovski.
 MT: Malta LGBTIQ Rights Movement, Allied Rainbow Communities, Infectious Disease Prevention and Control Unit (Malta), Silvan Agius, Russel Sammut.
 NL: Results in Health, Maastricht University, Amsterdam Pink Panel, Soa Aids Nederland, Rutgers, Dr Wim Vanden Berghe.
 NO: Helseutvalget, Folkehelseinstituttet, Dr Rigmor C. Berg.
 PH: Bisdak Pride-Cebu, Cebu Plus, HASH, Pinoy Plus, UP Babaylanes, YPEER, TLF, Natasha Montevirgen, Mikael N. Navarro.
 PL: Spoleczny Komitet ds AIDS, Kampania Przeciw Homofobii, Lambda Warszawa, Dr Łukasz Henszel.
 PT: GAT Portugal, CheckpointLX, Associação ABRAÇO, rede ex aequo, SexED, dezanove, ILGA Portugal, Trombeta Bath, ISPUP.
 RO: PSI Romania, ARAS Romania, Tudor Kovacs.
 RS: Association Duga, Association Red Line, Omladina JAZAS-a Novi Sad, Institute of Public Health of Serbia, Sladjana Baros, Dr Marija Pantelic.
 RU: LaSky.
 SE: RFSL, University of Gothenburg, Folkhålsomyndigheten.
 SI: ŠKUC, Legebitra, LJUDMILA.
 SK: PRIDE Košice, Light-House Slovakia, Trnavská univerzita, Slovenská zdravotnícka univerzita, Dr Zuzana Klocháňová.
 TR: Pozitif Yaşam, Sami Sarper Yazıcılaroğlu.
 UA: Alliance for Public Health, alliance.global, msmua.org, Oleksii Shestakovskyi.
 UK: Terrence Higgins Trust, NAM, PrEPster, Antidote, Horizon Drugs and Alcohol Support, LGBT Foundation, Yorkshire MESMAC, MESMAC Newcastle, Derbyshire LGBT+, Trade Sexual Health, London Friend, GMFA, Spectra, International HIV Partnerships, International Planned Parenthood Federation, Bristol University, University College London, Sigma Research, Raul Soriano.
 Other: Dr John Pachankis, Dr Mark Hatzenbühler, Dr Valeria Stuardo Ávila, Dr Michael W. Ross.

 EMIS coordination: Axel J. Schmidt